matildao-pane/GIAR-3/README.md

 # GIAR
 [![CodeFactor](https://www.codefactor.io/repository/github/seraogianluca/GIAR/badge/master)](https://www.codefactor.io/repository/github/seraogianluca/GIAR/overview/master)

-# Advanced Data Mining And Machine Learning
+# Advanced Data Mining And Machine Learning (extension of GIAR)
 A service for the project of the Advanced Data Mining And Machine Learning course of the Artificial Intelligence and Data Engineering Master Degree at University of Pisa.